clach04/webook_server/README.md

 ### https / TLS / SSL support

-https support is optional.
+https support is optional for the web browser version, there is no https support for the OPDS server.
 There is no authentication/authorization support, recommendation is to use a reverse proxy *but* Flask does make it easy and quick to expose over https.

 NOTE https requires pyopenssl which is not installed via the requirements above.